 The majority of new facilities in Alaska are for outpatient care; this has resulted in an increased need for referral to in-patient facilities with emergency rooms and higher acuity care services.
-While Medicaid expansion has moved many facilities from being able to provide Priority One level of care to now providing Priority Three or Four levels, again access is still highly restricted based on old PRC policies and a limited capacity to provide certain specialized services.
-Tribes believe that the ability to address Priority Four level of care needs promises the greatest return for health status and quality of life improvement.
+While Medicaid expansion initially moved many facilities from being able to provide Priority One level of care to now providing Priority Three or Four levels, again access is still highly restricted based on increased demand post-pandemic and limited capacity due to staffing shortages to provide certain specialized services.

-- Increase the funding for PRC to address the rising need for and costs of patient travel. - " Allow flexibility on the use of PRC funds based on actual patient need to ensure a safe, quality continuum of care for all Alaska Natives and American Indians. - The PRC manual must be updated to remove some of the existing barriers to eligibility for PRC funded services.
-Additionally, efforts must be made to ensure the new authorities under the Indian Health Care Improvement Act (IHCIA) for long-term care, preventative, and other services are incorporated into the updated PRC manual.
+- Increase the funding for PRC to address the rising need for and costs of patient travel. - " Allow flexibility on the use of PRC funds based on actual patient need to ensure a safe, quality continuum of care for all Alaska Natives and American Indians.

+" Additionally, efforts must be made to ensure the new authorities under the Indian Health Care Improvement Act (IHCIA) for long-term care, preventative, and other services are incorporated into the updated PRC manual.